-As Board Certified Endocrinologists, we have particular expertise in treating thyroid disease.
-Individuals may present with different symptoms, including thyroid nodules and/or signs of underactive or overactive function.
-It is our job to do the investigative work necessary to understand each person’s thyroid function, and how it may be supported.
+As Board Certified Endocrinologists, our team has particular expertise in the treatment of thyroid disease.
+Individuals may present different symptoms, including thyroid nodules and/or signs of underactive or overactive function.
+It is our job to do the investigative work necessary to understand each person’s thyroid function.

 What Is Thyroid Disease?